blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 You superimpose the defects in your eyes onto that which is seen.
 Clear your own mind, and you may see the truth more clearly.

 https://amyedelstein.com/ammachi-on-ego/

+It only means that we are not following the same religion.